-Employees are responsible for ensuring that they inform the HR and Training Manager of any changes in their personal details e.g. change of address.
+Employees are responsible for ensuring that they inform their Line Manager of any changes in their personal details e.g. change of address.
 RSG will endeavour to ensure personal data held is up to date and accurate.

 Service users or representatives are responsible for ensuring that they inform the Services co-ordination team of any change in their personal details e.g. change of address.